boarfish55/potatofs/README.md

 * Add a way for potatoctl to dump inode fields in JSON, such as to list all entries in a directory, or the size of an inode.
 Useful to to do manual claims and all.
+* Add a format field for dirinodes; they need to be optimized to locate free slots.
+This is way too slow on large directories.
 * potatoctl's code is generally pretty ugly.
 Needs some cleanup.
 Tests too.
 * Need to doublecheck all the usage and conversions for ino_t (uint64_t) and off_t (int64_t), blkcnt_t (int64_t).